Kap G

-George Ramirez (born July 31, 1994), better known by his stage name Kap G, is a Mexican-American rapper.
-He is best known for his song "Girlfriend", which peaked at number 10 on the Bubbling Under Hot 100 chart.
+George Ramirez (born July 31, 1994), better known by his stage name Kap G, is an American rapper.
+He is best known for his 2016 single "Girlfriend", which received platinum certification by the Recording Industry Association of America (RIAA) and entered the Bubbling Under Hot 100 chart.

 Early life

-George Ramirez was born on July 31, 1994, in Long Beach, California, the youngest of seven children.
+George Ramirez was born on July 31, 1994, Long Beach, California but was later raised in Atlanta, Georgia as the youngest of seven children.
 He graduated from Tri-Cities High School.

 Career

 Kap G has collaborated with big-name artists, such as Chief Keef, T.I., Wiz Khalifa, Jeezy and Kirko Bangz among others.
 He released his debut single, titled "Tatted Like Amigos"; a collaboration with Chicago rapper Chief Keef, which garnered him mainstream attention.
 Since then, Kap G began remixing other artists' songs, which drew the attention of Dungeon Family A&R Representative Kawan Prather, who ultimately discovered Kap G, which landed him a signing deal with Atlantic Records.

 On March 6, 2014, Kap G released his mixtape, titled Like a Mexican via DatPiff.
 He is currently in the studio recording his first extended play (EP), with the assistance of Pharrell Williams.
 Kap G has been featured in numerous articles for XXL magazine, and was nominated for XXL Freshman in 2015.
 On March 4, 2016, Kap G released his song "Girlfriend", the second single from highly anticipated mixtape titled El Southside which features special guest appearances from Young Thug, Cash Out and YFN Lucci.
 "Girlfriend" became his biggest song to date, and was certified Gold by the RIAA in August 2016.
-On April 14, 2017, he released his debut studio album SupaJefe, on which he collaborates with Chris Brown, Dae Dae and Pharrell Williams.
+On April 14, 2017, he released his debut studio album SupaJefe, on which he collaborates with Chris Brown (on the song "I See You"), Dae Dae and Pharrell Williams.
 He was on the SupaJefe tour from July 6 to August 26, 2017.
-On June 12, 2017, XXL revealed Ramirez was included in their annual freshman class.
+On June 12, 2017, XXL revealed Ramirez was included in their annual freshman class, alongside artists XXXTentacion, A Boogie wit da Hoodie, PnB Rock, Ugly God, KYLE, Playboi Carti, Kamaiyah, Aminé, and MadeinTYO.